 From December 10, 2018, the parking zone system is in more streets of Prague 6.
 New streets that are included are in Břevnov, Hanspaulka, Ořechovka, Petynce, Podbaba, Veleslavín and Na Větrník.
 Most spaces are reserved for residents in particular.

-The reason why the zones are new in other places is the protection of residents whose parking places are often occupied by out-of-city drivers.
+The zones are new in other places because of the protection of residents whose parking out-of-city drivers often occupy places.
 New locations are marked by Prague 6 administration on its site.

 The town hall will also modify the existing blue zone near the Ladronka area in Tomanova Street.
 Newly, instead of a blue zone designated only to residents, the street will be redone to a purple zone.
 This is intended, in addition to residents, also for visitors who can park in this zone after payment of 24 hours.